Livistona endauensis

 Livistona endauensis is a species of palm tree of the genus Livistona.
 It is a tree endemic to Peninsular Malaysia.
 It has been called Endau fan palm in English.
 In Malay the palm is known as bertam or serdang Endau.

 Taxonomy

-Livistona endauensis was recognised as a new species relatively recently, being described in 1987 by John Dransfield and Khoon Meng Wong in a article published in the Malayan Nature Journal.
+Livistona endauensis was recognised as a new species relatively recently, being described in 1987 by John Dransfield and Khoon Meng Wong in an article published in the Malayan Nature Journal.
 The holotype was collected by Dransfield at 400 metres in altitude in 1977 on the Gunong Janing ('Janing mountain'), a mountain in the state of Johor, and has the collection number JD#5089.
 It is housed at the herbarium at Kew Botanical Gardens, with an isotype kept at the herbarium at the Forest Research Institute Malaysia in Kepong.

 Description

-The seed is round and about 1cm in diameter; the testa intrudes shallowly into its surface.
+The seed is round and about 1 cm in diameter; the testa intrudes shallowly into its surface.
 The eophyll, which is the first fully-expanded leaf of a seedling palm, has five ribs.